Billionaire Profile

 2011

-Opened the Museo Carmen Thyssen Málaga, showcasing her personal art collection.
+Opened the Museo Carmen Thyssen Málaga to display her personal collection of art.

 Philanthropy & Social Impact